wp-plugins/optimize-scripts/readme.txt

  1. Caches the concatenated/minified code and rebuilds it only when one of its source scripts expires or changes.
  1. Filename for concatenated/minified script is the md5 of all the handles concatenated together (thus if an additional handle is provided, a new concatenated script is generated).
  1. Provides a filter to limit which scripts get concatenated (i.e. jQuery on ajax.googleapis.com should be left alone); by default, all scripts on local host are concatenated, and remote scripts are left alone.
- 1. Removes the default 'ver' query parameter which WordPress adds to every script src if no version argument is supplied on wp_enqueue/register_script: this is important for Web-wide caching of scripts loaded from ajax.googleapis.com, for example.
+ 1. Removes the default '`ver`' query parameter which WordPress adds to every script src if no version argument is supplied on `wp_enqueue/register_script`: this is important for Web-wide caching of scripts loaded from ajax.googleapis.com, for example.
 When registering new scripts, pass the filemtime in as the version so that whenever a file changes, the concatenated script will be regenerated.

 For example, consider the following code: